Get

 What Should I Do if My Dog Is in Pain?

 If your dog is in pain, they need to be seen by a veterinarian who can diagnose what is going on and prescribe safe and effective pain relief for your dog.
 Veterinary visits are part of responsible pet ownership.
 Pet insurance can sometimes help you cover some of the financial costs associated with veterinary visits.
-If your veterinarian is not open, there is likely an after-hours clinic in the area where your dog can be treated.
-If not, your veterinarian should have some other after-hours options.
+If the veterinarian is not open, there is likely an after-hours clinic in the area where your dog can be treated.
+If not, the veterinarian should have some other after-hours options.

 If you have a close veterinarian-client relationship with your local veterinarian and have been seen there recently, they may have your pet’s recent weight and bloodwork on file.
 This can help them make decisions about what should be done for your dog.
-If you are receiving pain relief for a chronic condition, you can talk to your veterinary team on the phone about next steps.
+If you are receiving pain relief for a chronic condition, you can talk to a veterinary team on the phone about next steps.

 Conclusion

 While aspirin is occasionally used for pain relief by veterinarians, it has some risks, side effects, and a host of contraindications.
-Never give human medications to your dog unless it has been specifically prescribed by your vet.
-Keep your human pain relief medication away from your dog to avoid them accidentally being poisoned, but if they have gotten into some, call Animal Poison Control, Pet Poison Helpline, or your veterinarian.
+Never give human medications to your dog unless it has been specifically prescribed by a vet.
+Keep your human pain relief medication away from your dog to avoid them accidentally being poisoned, but if they have gotten into some, call Animal Poison Control, Pet Poison Helpline, or a veterinarian.

 Also see: